SYSTEM COST

 Here’s Why:

-Say the typical system can save $50 per month at first., When the kwh rate doubles in 10years, your thermal solar system will save you $100 per month and still makes 120 gallons of hot water a day.
+Say, the typical system can save $50 per month at first.
+When the kWh rate doubles in 10 years, your thermal solar system will save you $100 per month and still make 120 gallons of hot water a day.

 Photovoltaic